lexibank/tlopo/out/vol3/chapter7.md

 7.6.1.6 Semecarpus forstenii, poisonwood, B naolasi, posentri, posenwud (Anacardiaceae)

-Semecarpusforstenii is a shrub or small tree 3-10m tall, with a corrosive black sap which de- stroys skin and inflicts painful wounds.
+Semecarpusforstenii is a shrub or small tree 3-10m tall, with a corrosive black sap which destroys skin and inflicts painful wounds.
 Peeh:l calls it '[t]he most feared tree in the Bismarck Archipelago' (Peekel1984: 328, [Kwa'ioloa & Burt 2001](../references.md#source-KwaioloaandBurt2001): 121-122).

 S. vitiensis (syn.
 S. laxiflora) is a medium-sized tree up to 25 m in height, but it has a black sap with similar effects to that of S.forstenii ([Wheatley 1992](../references.md#source-Wheatley1992): 38).

-The distribution of the two species seems to be complementary: S.forstenii in the Bismar- cks and the Solomons and the larger S. vitiensis in Vanuatu and Fiji.
+The distribution of the two species seems to be complementary: S.forstenii in the Bismarcks and the Solomons and the larger S. vitiensis in Vanuatu and Fiji.
 3 For this reason I infer that POc &ast;walasi denoted S.forstenii.
-POc &ast;lasi is listed by [Tryon](../references.md#source-Tryon1994) ([1994](../references.md#source-Tryon1994)) as 'Antiaris toxi- caria', a gloss maintained by [Lynch](../references.md#source-Lynch2002f) ([2002f](../references.md#source-Lynch2002f)), but this seems incorrect in view of the reflexes listed here.
+POc &ast;lasi is listed by [Tryon](../references.md#source-Tryon1994) ([1994](../references.md#source-Tryon1994)) as 'Antiaris toxicaria', a gloss maintained by [Lynch](../references.md#source-Lynch2002f) ([2002f](../references.md#source-Lynch2002f)), but this seems incorrect in view of the reflexes listed here.
 31

 The presence of -i- in Kwaio and Kwara'ae kwailasi and Lau koilasi probably reflects a folk etymology which interprets the first syllable as kwai 'river, water' (< POc &ast;waiR), but there is no other evidence to suggest that this is the origin of POc initial &ast;wa-.
 Indeed, it is possible that this folk etymologising accounts for the loss of &ast;wa- in a number of reflexes.